 ISSUE TITLE: File Naming Rules

-REQUESTOR: Walter Katz, Signal Integrity Software, Inc.; Bob Ross, Teraspeed Labs
+REQUESTOR: Walter Katz, Mike LaBonte, Signal Integrity Software, Inc.; Bob Ross, Teraspeed Labs

 DATE SUBMITTED: November 29, 2016

 DATE REVISED: February 16, 2017; April 14, 2017; TBD

 DATE ACCEPTED:

 DEFINITION OF THE ISSUE:

 IBIS AMI modeling and Interconnect modeling may result in a large number of supporting files.
 This BIRD removes the restriction that all files referenced by the .ibs file be restricted to the directory containing the IBIS file.
 Instead, files referenced by the .ibs file shall be either in the same directory as the .ibs file or in a directory structure below the directory containing the .ibs file.